spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 where <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?\normalsize&space;\boldsymbol{A}_1,\boldsymbol{A}_2,\ldots,\boldsymbol{A}_{d}\in\mathbb{R}^{N\times N}"/> are the coefficient matrices, which can capture the temporal correlations of the multivariate time series.

+One great challenge of modeling time series with vector autoregression is identifying the time-varying system behaviors in the analysis, which is often associated with the nonstationarity issue.
+Although the nonstationarity and time-varying system behaviors are pretty clear to verify, the problem of discovering underlying data patterns from time-varying systems is challenging and still demands further exploration.

+Typically, time-varying vector autoregression takes a sequence of vector autoregressive processes at different times, and it is capable of handling the time-varying system behaviors.
+For any observed spatiotemporal data in the form of multivariate time series, our model considers a time-varying linear system as follows,

 <br>
 <p align="left">(Posted by <a href="https://xinychen.github.io/">Xinyu Chen</a> on December 13, 2023.)</p>